bugsnag/bugsnag-notifier-api/README.md

             // about this specific instance of the error and is not used to group the errors (optional, default none).
             errorMessage: "Unable to connect to database.",

-            // An array of stackframe objects.
-Tells Bugsnag what was happening within the application at
+            // An array of stacktrace objects.
+Each object represents one line in the exception's stacktrace.
-            // the time of the error and is shown to the developer, as well
-            // as being used to group the error.
+            // Bugsnag uses this information to help with error grouping, as well as displaying it to the user.
             stacktrace: [{

                 // The file that this stack frame was executing.
+                // It is recommended that you strip any unnecessary information from the beginning of the path.
                 file: "controllers/auth/session_controller.rb",

                 // The line of the file that this frame of the stack was in.